Zomis/FactorioMods/factorio-search-engine_0.0.1/README.md

 Search for burnable items, or other categories
-Search for prototypes - item consumers for example (such as science packs, especially in Höllenmodpack) Search for prototypes - electric generators, electric distributors, logistics-related things... ("type")
+Search for prototypes - item consumers for example (such as science packs, especially in Höllenmodpack) Search for prototypes - electric generators, electric distributors, logistics-related things... ("type") Search as soon as you click the first search button, search for all possibilities and show the total results for each as time goes by
+Handle special items, such as "item with inventory"

 - Item filters: Logistics requests
 - Recipe filters: Craftable